guyguy2/se352_452_group_3/README.md

 ## Project scope:
 - The project developed will be a hotel reservation system.
 ## Initial key features:
-- Search for a room, book a room (includes paying and signing in to the application), view reservation, cancel reservation, edit a reservation.
+- Search for a room based on provided check-in and check-out dates, book a room (includes payment and signing in to the application), view reservation, cancel reservation, edit a reservation.
-- Use case diagram created and added to our MS1 document.
+- Use case diagram and UML class diagram created and added to our MS1 document.
+- See available rooms in the entire hotel.